 \subsection{Exact posterior inference for BIP}

-We now turn to the problem of calculating the posterior.
-In practice, we do not have access to the true data distributions $p_e(x,y)$ and must estimate them.
-In principle we could estimate these full joint distributions from data.
-But note that the simplified posterior expression in \Cref{eq:simplified_posterior} depends only on the local conditionals $p_e(y \mid x^z)$ and pooled conditional $\pooldist(y \mid x^z)$ for each feature selector $z$.
-So, we directly model these relevant conditionals.
-Specifically, let $\mathcal{P}_{y \mid x^z}$ be a conditional model class indexed by $z$.
-We estimate local and pooled conditionals, respectively, via maximum likelihood:
+We now turn to calculating the posterior.
+In practice we do not have access to the true distributions $p_e(x,y)$ and must estimate them.
+Rather than estimate the full joint distributions, we note that the simplified posterior in \Cref{eq:simplified_posterior} depends only on the local conditionals $p_e(y \mid x^z)$ and the pooled conditional $\pooldist(y \mid x^z)$, so we model these conditionals directly.
+Specifically, let $\mathcal{P}_{y \mid x^z}$ be a conditional model class indexed by $z$; we estimate the local and pooled conditionals, respectively, via maximum likelihood: